guilhemmarchand/trackme/docs/userguide.rst

    :align: center
    :width: 1200px

-*An audit change event is automatically logged and visible in the UI:**
+**An audit change event is automatically logged and visible in the UI:**

 .. image:: img/alert_actions/auto_ack3.png
    :alt: auto_ack3.png
    :align: center
-   :width: 900px
+   :width: 1200px

 *The entity has the acknowledged icon visible in the main UI screen:*